 Geography

-Stafford Heights covers approximately 2.8 square kilometres of hilly terrain in Brisbane’s north.
-The suburb is bordered by Everton Park, Chermside West, Kedron, Stafford, and McDowall.
-The name itself tells you something important: it sits on higher ground than its neighbour Stafford, which means elevated views, natural breezes, and a notably low flood risk for most of the suburb.
+The name itself reflects something important: it sits on higher ground than its neighbour Stafford, which translates to elevated views, natural breezes, and a notably low flood risk for most of the suburb.

 The suburb was gazetted in 1975, having operated informally as a neighbourhood since the 1950s.
-Development accelerated in that post-war period, which explains the housing stock you still see today.
-Original weatherboard homes on generous 600sqm-plus blocks, many of which are now being renovated or extended by a new generation of buyers.
+Development accelerated in that post-war period, which explains the housing stock you still see today: original weatherboard homes on generous 600 sqm-plus blocks, many of which are now being renovated or extended by a new generation of buyers.

 Downfall Creek is the suburb’s one major waterway.
 Buyers should check individual flood overlays via the Brisbane City Council flood awareness map, as properties near the creek may carry a different risk profile from the elevated sections.